pkra/peterkrautzberger.org/_posts/2012/2012-01-26-groups-in-beta-mathbbn.md

 The most famous result is probably Zelenyuk's Theorem

-> **Theorem (Zelenyuk, 1997)** There are no non-trivial groups in $\beta \mathbb{N}$.
-More generally, if $G$ is a group without non-trivial subgroups, then $\beta G$ contains no non-trivial subgroups.
+> **Theorem (Zelenyuk, 1997)** There are no non-trivial finite groups in $\beta \mathbb{N}$.
+More generally, if $G$ is a group without non-trivial finite subgroups, then $\beta G$ contains no non-trivial finite subgroups.

 This is a somewhat difficult result in the sense that there's no easy proof written up anywhere and some of the technical details are messy even though they are not complicated (though I can't imagine how to come up with those).

-In any case, [Zelenyuk's result](http://www.papercritic.com/mendeley-pub/fc2eaa60-c333-11e0-8163-0024e8453de6) seems to have been the only important results since the paper by Hindman and Pym from 1984.
+In any case, [Zelenyuk's result](http://dx.doi.org/10.1007%2FPL00005907) seems to have been the only important results since the paper by Hindman and Pym from 1984.

 On the side, a very important open question in extension to Zelenyuk's Theorem is whether $\beta \mathbb{N}$ can have any non-idempotent elements of finite-order (I stated this **incorrectly at the end of my talk** as "non-trivial finite semigroups" -- catch me giving an example of a finite semigroup in the middle of the talk where I state that you'll find lots of idempotents in $\mathbb{N}$, say $e, f$, with $e+f =f +e =f$ -- perfect two element semigroup right there.
 Of course, nobody caught that; it was a bad talk after all).

-This open question has [funny consequences](http://www.papercritic.com/mendeley-pub/4dca14d0-c665-11df-a164-0024e8453de6) in Ramsey Theory in the form of a very intuitive partition theorem but it originally showed up in [Dona Strauss's seminal result](http://www.papercritic.com/mendeley-pub/8a1516f0-6d0b-11df-afb8-0026b95d30b2) that continuous homomorphisms from $\beta \mathbb{N}$ to $\mathbb{N}^\star$ must have finite image.
+This open question has [funny consequences](http://www.papercritic.com/mendeley-pub/4dca14d0-c665-11df-a164-0024e8453de6) in Ramsey Theory in the form of a very intuitive partition theorem but it originally showed up in [Dona Strauss's seminal result](http://doi.org/10.1112/jlms/s2-46.3.463) that continuous homomorphisms from $\beta \mathbb{N}$ to $\mathbb{N}^\star$ must have finite image.
 If such images are always constant, there won't be a non-trivial finite-rank element that isn't idempotent (the contraposition is easier: if you find one, map 1 to it and extend homomorphically).

 ### The main theorem